The Gut-Skin Axis: Could FODMAPs Be Behind Your Eczema or Rosacea?

 The gut-skin axis is real.
 Rosacea has a credible gut connection through SIBO and H. pylori.
 Eczema correlates with gut dysbiosis.
 Acne is partly about dairy, which touches FODMAPs sideways but isn't the same story.
 Across all three, direct FODMAP-specific trial data for skin outcomes is thin or absent.

-For background, start with what FODMAPs actually are, the elimination phase guide, and the piece on the gut-brain connection, since the same axis idea shows up in IBS and anxiety too.
+For background, start with what FODMAPs are, the elimination phase guide, and the piece on the gut-brain connection, since the same axis idea shows up in IBS and anxiety too.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.